vert-x3/vertx-web-site/src/site/blog/posts/vertx-maven-plugin-series/post-01-vertx-maven-plugin.md

 * `redeploy` - one of the coolest feature of Vert.x allowing us to perform hot deployments, still we can manage to do this with IDE support but not natively using [Apache Maven](http://maven.apache.org) - typically cases where we disable Automatic Builds via IDE
 * `setup` Vert.x applications with sensible defaults and required Vert.x dependencies e.g. vertx-core

-In this first blog of Vert.x Maven Plugin series we will help you to get started with this new [Vert.x Maven Plugin](http://vmp.fabric8.io), highlighting how this plugin helps alleviating the aforementioned pain points with a less verbose `pom.xml`.
+In this first blog of fabric8 Vert.x Maven Plugin series we will help you to get started with this new [fabric8 Vert.x Maven Plugin](http://vmp.fabric8.io), highlighting how this plugin helps alleviating the aforementioned pain points with a less verbose `pom.xml`.

-The [Apache Maven](http://maven.apache.org) plugin source code is available at [github](https://github.com/fabric8io/vertx-maven-plugin) with [Apache Maven](http://maven.apache.org) plugin documentation available at [Vert.x Maven Plugin](http://vmp.fabric8.io)
+The [Apache Maven](http://maven.apache.org) plugin source code is available at [github](https://github.com/fabric8io/vertx-maven-plugin) with [Apache Maven](http://maven.apache.org) plugin documentation available at [fabric8 Vert.x Maven Plugin](http://vmp.fabric8.io)

 The source code of the examples used in this blog are available at [github](https://github.com/kameshsampath/vmp-blog)

-## Let's setup it up
+## Let's set it up

 Its very easy to setup and get started, lets say you have project called _vmp-blog_ with the following content as part of `pom.xml`